-A simple walk in nature has the remarkable power to promote well-being, reset your spiritual awareness and expand your knowledge as a practitioner.
-Today, I’m going to tell you why you should take the time to do them, how they will benefit you and how to get the most of out them.
+Nature walks have the remarkable power to promote well-being, reset your spiritual awareness and expand your knowledge as a practitioner.
+Today, I’m going to tell you why you should take the time to do them, how they will benefit you, and how to get the most of out them.

 Tips to make the most of your nature walks.

 There are all kinds of useful things in nature.

 Bring some home, get creative, and even save some money.